Asbestos Exposure

 Secondary Exposure

-Many workers who were unaware of their exposure to asbestos brought the hazardous fibers home from work, exposing their families.
+Many workers who were unaware of their exposure to asbestos brought the hazardous fibers home from work, causing secondary asbestos exposure to their families.
 The Lanier Law Firm has successfully represented spouses and children who developed mesothelioma through this type of exposure.

 The occupants of buildings constructed before 1975, including homes, schools and office buildings, may have been exposed to asbestos.